richryan/econ402/README.md

 Work for the Winter 2018 semester of Intermediate Macroeconomics, ECON 402.
-Mainly this repository exists to contain R code used throughout the semester.
+This repository mainly catalogues R code used throughout the semester.